bolt/docs/source/installation-advanced.md

 Whilst Bolt is designed to be simple for anyone to install, its core functionality is also modular and easy to configure for anyone who is comfortable making a few modifications to their bootstrap code.

 By default Bolt ships with its own bootstrap file which is responsible for setting up and running a Bolt application.
-Most of the adbanced configuration options are best attained by taking over this responsibility in your own application.
+Most of the advanced configuration options are best attained by taking over this responsibility in your own application.
 In the root of your project you will see an `index.php` file that should look like this:

 <pre class="brush: php">
 require_once __DIR__ . '/app/bootstrap.php';